rash04/Linear_Regression/README.md

 # Linear_Regression #
-This repository includes three files:
+This repository includes three python files:

 * **Model Selection:** code for linear regression from scratch, L2 regularization and a discussion on the degree of the source polynomial